Paro Taktsang: Establishment as a meditation site

 As noted before, the monastery was built around the Taktsang Senge Samdup (stag tshang seng ge bsam grub) cave, where custom holds that the Indian Guru Padmasambhava meditated in the 8th century.
 He flew to this place from Tibet on the back of Yeshe Tsogyal, whom he transformed into a flying tigress for the purpose and landed at the cliff, which he "anointed" as the place for building a monastery.
 He established Buddhism and the Nyingmapa school of Mahayana Buddhism in Bhutan, and has been considered the “protector saint of Bhutan”.
 Later, Padmasambhava visited Bumthang district to subdue a powerful deity offended by a local king.
 Padmasambhava's body imprint is stated to be imprinted on the wall of a cave near Kurje Lhakhang temple.
 In 853, Langchen Pelkyi Singye came to the cave to meditate and gave his name of Pelphug to the cave, "Pelkyi's cave".
 After he died later in Nepal, his body was said to have been miraculously returned to the monastery by the grace of the deity Dorje Legpa; it is now said to be sealed in a chorten in a room to the left at the top of the entrance stairway.
 The chorten was restored in 1982-83 and again in 2004.

-From the 11th century, many Tibetan saints and eminent figures came to Taktsang to meditate, including Milarepa (1040–1123), Pha Dampa Sangye (died 1117), the Tibetan yogini Machig Labdrön (1055–1145) and Thangton Gyelpo (1385–1464).
+From the 11th century, many Tibetan saints and eminent figures came to Taktsang to meditate, including Milarepa (1040–1123), Pha Dampa Sangye (died 1117), the Tibetan yogini Machig Labdrön (1055–1145) and Thangtong Gyelpo (1385–1464).
 In the latter part of the 12th century, the Lapa School was established in Paro.
 Between 12th and 17th centuries, many Lamas who came from Tibet established their monasteries in Bhutan.
+In the 13th century, Phajo Drugom Zhigpo meditated there.
+While in meditation, Guru Rinpoche enstrusted him with his four fortresses, four cliffs, and four caves in a vision.
+Therefore, Paro Taktsang Singye Samdrup Dzong is one of the twelve meditation places of Guru Rinpoche entrusted to Phajo.

 The first sanctuary to be built in the area dates to the 14th century when Sonam Gyeltshen, a Nyingmapa lama of the Kathogpa branch came from Tibet.
 The paintings he brought can still be faintly discerned on a rock above the principal building although there is no trace of the original one.
 The Taktsang Ugyen Tsemo complex, which was rebuilt after a fire in 1958 is said to date back to 1408.
 Taktsang remained under the authority of the Kathogpa lamas for centuries until the mid 17th century.